haoyanpeng/haoyanpeng.github.io/_pages/about.md

 News
 ------
-[2023/12-present] The University of British Columbia, Vancouver, Canada, VIRS, CSC, Supervisor: Xiaoliang Jin, [Advanced Manufacturing Processes Lab](https://amp.mech.ubc.ca/).
+[2023/12-present] The University of British Columbia, Vancouver, Canada, VIRS, CSC.

 ![Editing a markdown file for a talk](/images/UBCNEU.png)